francescoperessini/francescoperessini/README.md

 ### Hi there 👋

-🔭 Junior Data Engineer @ Quantyca - Data at Core
+🔭 Data Engineer @ Quantyca - Data at Core

 📚 M.Sc.
 Graduate in Computer Science and Engineering @ Politecnico di Milano <br>